Let others be a part of your story, but don’t sit back as someone else struggles alone; be part of their story.

 Can we start by discussing your background a bit?

 Before I get into that, I'll start off by saying that everything I'm going to say will veer somewhat from the video posted conjunctly with this, but that's okay - you will hear/read different aspects of why I love the ChBE Department at UMD, and the University as a whole.

-I grew up in the amazing state of New Jersey; went to elementary and high school there.
-Spent a bit more time there, but that’ll take too long to delineate.
-I moved to Montgomery County in Maryland and grew to love the state immensely (although D.C. truly has my heart).
+I grew up in the amazing state of New Jersey where I went to elementary and high school.
+I moved to Montgomery County in Maryland and grew to love the state immensely, although D.C. truly has my heart.
 Both of my parents were entrepreneurial - my dad worked on satellites at Lockheed Martin and my mom worked at Bristol Myers Squibb (the combination of which likely contributed to my "engineering and medicine" trajectory), but what I think helped define me today was their entrepreneurship apart from their aforementioned "jobs."
 My mom is an amazing woman of many talents: she’s a master event planner, designer, seamstress, boutique dressmaker, etc. Before my dad passed away, he started a laptop company with a colleague.
 The first-hand experience of such boldness growing up is what I always return to when I feel the slightest bit of nerves concerning anything entrepreneurial.